Skip to the content.

 OpenSSF Best Practices

 The OpenSSF Best Practices Badge is a separate human-reviewed checklist.
-The project tracks its passing badge at https://www.bestpractices.dev/en/projects/12737.
+The project tracks its public badge record at https://www.bestpractices.dev/en/projects/12737.

 Preparation checklist: